COVID Response for the 2022 Season

 Kayaks and Gear:

-- We will be using a mix of single and double kayaks.
+- We use a mix of single and double kayaks.

 - You will be sharing a double kayak only with someone in your “social-bubble”, or with a guide in the back of the kayak.

-- You will be using the same set of gear (PFD, paddle, sprayskirt etc) for full duration of tour.
+- You will be using the same set of gear (PFD, paddle, sprayskirt etc) for the full duration of the tour.